naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">IdAndAppearance</span> | Named&lt;String&gt; | ID of the character to modify and an appearance (or [pose](/guide/characters.md#poses)) to set.
+<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">IdAndAppearance</span> | Named&lt;String&gt; | ID of the character to modify (specify `*` to affect all visible characters) and an appearance (or [pose](/guide/characters.md#poses)) to set.
 When appearance is not provided, will use either a `Default` (is exists) or a random one.
 look | String | Look direction of the actor; supported values: left, right, center. avatar | String | Name (path) of the [avatar texture](/guide/characters.md#avatar-textures) to assign for the character.
 Use `none` to remove (un-assign) avatar texture from the character. pos | List&lt;Decimal&gt; | Position (relative to the screen borders, in percents) to set for the modified actor.
 Position is described as follows: `0,0` is the bottom left, `50,50` is the center and `100,100` is the top right corner of the screen.
-Use Z-component (third member, eg `,,10`) to move (sort) by depth while in ortho mode. id | String | ID of the actor to modify. appearance | String | Appearance (or pose) to set for the modified actor. transition | String | Type of the [transition effect](/guide/transition-effects.md) to use (crossfade is used by default). params | List&lt;Decimal&gt; | Parameters of the transition effect.
+Use Z-component (third member, eg `,,10`) to move (sort) by depth while in ortho mode. id | String | ID of the actor to modify; specify `*` to affect all visible actors. appearance | String | Appearance (or pose) to set for the modified actor. transition | String | Type of the [transition effect](/guide/transition-effects.md) to use (crossfade is used by default). params | List&lt;Decimal&gt; | Parameters of the transition effect.